 We’ve spoken much about the medieval castle, but not much about the fantasy castle.
 So in this section, we’re going to look at some awesome fantasy fortresses which may give you some ideas for your own writing.
 To discover more and to find all the credits for the images below, head over to my Pinterest page.

-What’s your favourite fantasy castle?
+What’s your favourite castle in fantasy?
 Please share in the comments below!

 When it comes to inspiration for your own stories, it can help to look at some fantasy castle art.
 Luckily, there are scores of images that fantastic artists have knocked together.
 Their levels of imagination are incredible, and they can really help you to get into the right mindset.